- You pay only the listed price without any hidden costs.

 Other highlights include the breath-taking waterfalls in Graskop and Sabie, Lisbon and Berlin Falls, Gods Window and the Gold Rush territory, Pilgrim’s Rest, home to the early gold prospectors.

-Mogodi Lodge offers 10 luxury, self catering, two bedroom flats, which are fully furnished and equipped.
-Braai facilities, a fully equipped kitchen, two bathrooms and an inside fireplace gives Mogodi Lodge the edge in providing to its visitor’s every need.
-The lodge boasts it’s very own “fully licensed” Koweni’s Lookout Restaurant and bar with a comprehensive a la carte menu and extensive wine list.
+Mogodi Lodge offers 10 luxury, self-catering, two-bedroom flats, which are fully furnished and equipped.
+Braai facilities, a fully equipped kitchen, two bathrooms, and an inside fireplace give Mogodi Lodge the edge in providing to its visitor’s every need.
+The lodge boasts its very own “fully licensed” Koweni’s Lookout Restaurant and bar with a comprehensive a la carte menu and extensive wine list.
 This restaurant which overlooks the Graskop Gorge can seat up to 60 people.

-For warmer days, guests can relax around the lodge’s large swimming pool and soak up the Mpumalanga sun or be more active on their 9 hole putt-putt course.
+For warmer days, guests can relax around the lodge’s large swimming pool and soak up the Mpumalanga sun or be more active on their 9 holes putt-putt course.

 Overnight: Mogodi Lodge